nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether to revise entry in command line or in a new Ui window.
 * **Alternative 1 (current choice):** Revise entry in a new Ui window.
     * Pros: View all details of an entry and easily revise them with keyboard shortcuts.
-    * Cons: Revise is not done purely in command line, but rather in a Ui window.
+    * Cons: Revise is not done purely in command line, but rather in a separate Ui window.
 * **Alternative 2:** Revise entry in command line.
   * Pros: Revise is purely done in the command line.
-  * Cons: For entry with lengthy details, it will flood the command line space and be difficult for revising.
+  * Cons: For entry with lengthy details, typing in the full command will flood the command line text field and pose a major inconvenience for users to revise the entry specified.

 ### Edit Feature
 #### Implementation
 At its core, the `edit` feature allows a user to edit multiple fields pertaining to the entry specified by its `index`, in a single edit command.
 The `edit` feature is the fundamental feature for editing an entry, and it is recommended for users to use it if minor changes to an entry are to be made, typically caused by a spelling mistake or typo.
  As such, the edit feature runs solely via the command typed in the command box.
-The following feature, the `revise` feature, builds upon the implementation of the `edit` feature.
-See more below.
+The above feature, the `revise` feature, builds upon the implementation of the `edit` feature.
+See more above.

 When the edit command is called the command will be passed into `MainWindow#executeCommand()`, to which `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.